niyajali/clipboard-manager/README.md

 - Code follows existing style conventions
 - Platform-specific code goes in appropriate source sets
-- Public API is documented with KDoc
+- Public API is documented with professional KDoc
 - Changes maintain backward compatibility
 - Tests are added for new features